liwenjie119/curl-boringssl-android/README.md

 ## Download

 If you do not want to compile them yourself, you can download pre-compiled static binaries from [Unity-Addons External-Tools](https://github.com/Zackptg5/Unity-Addons/tree/master/External-Tools).
-Dynamic
+Dynamic ones with required libs can be [found here](https://github.com/Zackptg5/Curl-For-Android) in this unity mod.
+Just zip the contents of it and flash.
 Doing your own compilation is recommended, since the pre-compiled binary can become outdated soon.

 Update git submodules to compile newer versions of the libraries: